Chancroid: Prognosis

 Prognosis is excellent with proper treatment.
 Treating sexual contacts of affected individual helps break cycle of infection.

 Follow-up

 Within 3–7 days after commencing treatment, patients should be re-examined to determine whether the treatment was successful.
 Within 3 days, symptoms of ulcers should improve.
 Healing time of the ulcer depends mainly on size and can take more than two weeks for larger ulcers.
 In uncircumcised men, healing is slower if the ulcer is under the foreskin.
 Sometimes, needle aspiration or incision and drainage are necessary.

 Epidemiology

 Although the prevalence of chancroid has decreased in the United States and worldwide, sporadic outbreaks can still occur in regions of the Caribbean and Africa.
-Like other sexually transmitted diseases, having chancroid increases the risk of transmitting and acquiring HIV.
+Like other sexually transmitted infections, having chancroid increases the risk of transmitting and acquiring HIV.

 History

 Chancroid has been known to humans since time of ancient Greeks.
 Some of important events on historical timeline of chancre are: